-Ann-Marie HERMANS: This is motion should be heeded.
-Shame on this government that it is not prepared to take the debt ceiling it had when it was a responsible, sensible Labor government, one that was willing to work within its budget.
+Ann-Marie HERMANS: This is a motion that should be heeded.
+Shame on this government that it is not prepared to take its own debt ceiling that it once had when it was under a responsible, sensible Labor government, one that actually was willing to work within its budget.
 This government is not working within a budget.
 It is blowing it out, and it is making farmers go to the point where they are fearing for their own lives and their own mental health because they are at the brink of absolute desperation.
-These land taxes are driving people into the ground, businesses are closing and nobody wants to invest in Victoria.
+These land taxes are driving people into the ground.
+Businesses are closing.
+Nobody wants to invest here in Victoria.